Frequently Asked Questions

 Can I use contact forms?

 WordPress form plugins (Contact Form 7, WPForms, etc.) won’t work because there’s no PHP to process submissions on the static site.
 Instead, use a third-party form service like Formspree, Basin, or Netlify Forms.
-These work by adding a simple HTML attribute or JavaScript snippet to your form — no server required.
+These work by adding a simple HTML attribute or JavaScript snippet to your form.
+No server required.

 Can I add search to my static site?

 Yes, using a client-side search library.
-We recommend Pagefind — it runs entirely in the browser, indexes your static HTML after export, and requires no server.
+We recommend Pagefind.
+It runs entirely in the browser, indexes your static HTML after export, and requires no server.
 Run npx pagefind --site ./your-exported-site after exporting and before deploying.
 The search index is included with your static files.

 Can I use WooCommerce?